mrvisser/oae-maven-plugin/README.md

 The pluginGroups entry allows maven to search the org.sakaiproject group to locate the OAE plugin.

-# Goals
+# How to use it

+Run `mvn oae:help` from the command-line and the plugin should be able to take you from there.

+# Extending the packaging / scaffolding template

+## Creating a new scaffolding goal

+To create a new goal for scaffolding, you can extend the AbstractTemplateExtractorPlugin and follow the javadocs.
+Don't forget to add the standard mojo doclets like @goal and '@requiresProject false'.
+See OsgiEmptyMojo as a demonstration.

-## OSGI
+## Package template

-The `osgi` goal allows you to scaffold an OSGI bundle from scratch.

-### Examples

-* `mvn oae:osgi -Dhelp=true`: Displays all available options for the goal.
-Doesn't actually generate any projects
-* `mvn oae:osgi`: Generates a simple OSGi bundle using all the defaults (artifactId is org.sakaiproject.oae-generated-project)
-* `mvn oae:osgi -DtemplateUrl=http://www.mrvisser.ca/sakai/oae-plugin/osgi-simple.tar`: Generates a simple OSGi bundle using all the defaults, the templates are loaded from the osgi-simple.tar file.
-* `mvn oae:osgi -DartifactId=todo`: Generates a simple OSGi bundle with artifactId `todo`.

-### Packaging

-The packaging of a template archive has two main concepts:

 * The template archive must be stored in a `tar` file.
-The -DtemplateUrl parameter must be a java URL that references this tar file somewhere.
 * Filename expression: A simple filename expression that can be used to name files dynamically based on input parameters.
 * *.vtdl files: A file that should be run through the velocity template processor.
 The ".vtlg" at the end is automatically choppoed off of the file extension after it is processed.